mitosis-project/vmitosis-asplos21-artifact/README.md

 If you don't want to compile from scratch, you can skip this section.

-The source code for the Linux kernel and evaluated worloads are available on GitHub.
-To obtain the source code you can initialize the corresponding git submodules. **Note: the repositories are private at this moment, as they are not ready for public release.**
+The source code for the Linux kernel and evaluated worloads are available on GitHub and included as public submodules.
+To obtain the source code, initialize the git submodules.

 ```
+$ cd vmitosis-asplos21-artifact
 $ git submodule init
 $ git submodule update
 ```

-To compile everything just type `make`
+To compile everything just type `make`.

-To compile the different binaries individually, type:
+To compile different binaries individually, type:

  * vMitosis Linux Kernel:  `make vmitosis-linux`
  * vMitosis numactl: `make vmitosis-numactl`